Common searched topics: Manufacturing, Label printing, Sales order

 Can’t find a matching taxing scheme

 The setting Can’t find a matching taxing scheme can occur if inFlow pulls a WooCommerce order that has different taxing settings (taxing schemes) than inFlow has.
-You can choose from the below options for how you’d like inFlow to handle this situation.
+You can choose from the options below for how you’d like inFlow to handle this situation.

 Conflict optionWhat inFlow will do